alphagov/govuk-design-system/src/components/language-navigation/index.md

 Use the `govuk-language-navigation--inverse` modifier class to show white links and text on a dark background – for example, inside a Service navigation with a dark background.

-Make sure all users can see the breadcrumbs – the background colour must have a contrast ratio of at least 4.5:1 with white to [meet WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
+Make sure all users can see the language navigation – the background colour must have a contrast ratio of at least 4.5:1 with white to [meet WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

 {{ example({ group: "components", item: "language-navigation", example: "inverse", html: true, nunjucks: true, open: false }) }}